yamin8000/InstaCLI/README.md

 #### Privacy notice

-This app will never save your username and password as plain text, in fact your session is saved using `instagram4j` library `IGClient` class, if you're concerned about your privacy, you can disable auto-saving of session and also since `instagram4j` is open source, you can double-check its [code](https://github.com/instagram4j/instagram4j/blob/39635974c391e21a322ab3294275df99d7f75f84/src/main/java/com/github/instagram4j/instagram4j/IGClient.java#L219)
+This app will never save your username and password as plain text, in fact, your session is saved using `instagram4j` library `IGClient` class, if you're concerned about your privacy, you can disable auto-saving of sessions and also since `instagram4j` is open source, you can double-check its [code](https://github.com/instagram4j/instagram4j/blob/39635974c391e21a322ab3294275df99d7f75f84/src/main/java/com/github/instagram4j/instagram4j/IGClient.java#L219)
 .